-The Annual Report and Accounts are attached and will be considered by the Audit Risk and Assurance Committee for information at a meeting on 26th April 2022 and it is intended that a recommendation is made from the Charitable Funds Committee to the Board to approve the Annual Reports and Accounts as Corporate Trustee at its 28th April 2022 meeting.
+The Annual Report and Accounts are attached and have been considered by the Audit Risk and Assurance and Charitable Funds Committees and it is a recommendation of the Charitable Funds committee that the Board approve the Annual Reports and Accounts as Corporate Trustee at its 28th April 2022 meeting.

-The Annual Report and Accounts have to be signed by the Board Chair and Chief Executive, prior to the signing of the Auditor General for Wales at a date to be confirmed in May 2022.
+The Annual Report and Accounts have to be signed by the Board Chair and Chief Executive, prior to the signing of the Auditor General for Wales at a date to be confirmed in May 2021.